EF GO Blog | EF Global Site (English)

 English skills matter because they give people access to a wider range of information, a more diverse, international network, and more job opportunities than ever before.
 They also matter at the national level because they can tell us a lot about a country's level of innovation, competitiveness, and future prospects.

-In EF Education First’s 2022 English Proficiency Index (EF EPI), we compiled test data from 2.1 million adults and used this data to rank nations according to their English skills.
+In EF Education First's 2025 English Proficiency Index (EF EPI), we compiled test data from 2.2 million adults and used this data to rank nations, regions, and capital cities according to their English skills.

 Although the findings of the EF EPI do not tell the whole story, they do tell an important one: high English proficiency levels are part and parcel of a future that is prosperous, connected, and healthy.